openquantumhardware/qick/quick_start/README_general.md

 -->

 ## Flashing the PYNQ operating system image onto your micro SD card
 * Your RFSoC board kit comes with a micro SD card.
 QICK requires an up-to-date PYNQ image (v2.6 through v3.0.1), so let's update the micro SD card with this version of the PYNQ image.
+The PYNQ documentation for this step is also good: https://pynq.readthedocs.io/en/latest/appendix/sdcard.html
 * First, download the PYNQ image:
   * For ZCU111 and RFSoC4x2, v3.0.1 is the current recommended version: http://www.pynq.io/boards.html
   * For ZCU216, download the v2.7.0 version from the link in https://github.com/sarafs1926/ZCU216-PYNQ/issues/1.